gramster/md2electraone/README.md

 Tracking this here: https://github.com/gramster/md2electraone/issues/2

-Seems like an editor bug in Electra One's editor.
-I can export a working preset from their editor and re-import it and it will be messed up.
-So I don't think it is the fault of this code.
-Have not been able to get a response from Electra about this yet.
+This has been confirmed as a bug in Electra One's editor, and is apparently being fixed (perhaps it is fixed by the time you read this).

 ---